danielptm/tomauto_splash/README.md

 # About this project
 This was a vibe coded splash page for the tomauto.ai AI/robotics platform for greenhouses.
+See this deployed on my k8s cluster at http://tomauto.ai

 # Splash Page Docker Instructions